 Small Steps in Speech assists children with speech and language disorders by funding supplemental therapies and treatments for individuals as well as grants to charitable organizations who serve children with communicative disorders.
 Our goal is to give children the chance to better express themselves in the world in which we live.

 We help individuals WIN Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI) benefits.
 Our informative website provides a wealth of information and support in obtaining SSDI and SSI claims.
 We have been disability advocates for nearly 40 years and provide an easy and effective way to help individuals successfully obtain disability awards.

-The TACA Family Scholarship Program was developed to help families who are pursuing treatment for their children with autism, but are struggling to find the funding.
-We understand how difficult it is to stretch the family budget to include things like, DAN doctors, independent evaluations or conference registration.
+The TACA Family Scholarship Program was developed to help families who are pursuing treatment for their children with autism but are struggling to find funding.
+We understand how difficult it is to stretch the family budget to include things like DAN doctors, independent evaluations, or conference registration.
 It is our desire to provide limited financial assistance to qualified families.

 Under the Enhanced Access to Autism Services Demonstration, TRICARE covers Educational Interventions for Autism Spectrum Disorders for qualifying military families.
 The demonstration is available in the 50 states and DC to beneficiaries who are 18 months or older, registered or in the process of registering in ECHO, and diagnosed with either Autistic Disorder (AD), Pervasive Developmental Disorder Not Otherwise Specified (PDDNOS), Asperger’s Disorder (AS) or Childhood Disintegrative Disorder (CDD).